Skip to main content

 import { PrismaRepository } from "@woltz/rich-domain-prisma";

-abstract class PrismaRepository<TDomain, TPersistence> {
+abstract class PrismaRepository<TDomain, TPersistence, TContext = PrismaClientLike> {

 // Required: Prisma model name